Surface Laptop vs Dell XPS 13: Should I buy an XPS 13 or a Surface Laptop?

-Microsoft’s new Surface Laptop is probably the biggest rival to the Dell XPS 13.
-With both devices sporting very similar internal specifications and super-attractive designs, the choice between Microsoft’s upstart laptop and what is arguably the best Ultrabook on the market is sure to be a tough one.
+Microsoft’s Surface Laptop is probably the biggest rival to the Dell XPS 13.
+With both devices sporting similar internal specifications and super-attractive designs, the choice between Microsoft’s upstart laptop and what is arguably the best Ultrabook on the market is sure to be a tough one.

 |Surface Laptop||Dell XPS 13|